MeV, GeV and TeV neutrinos from binary-driven hypernovae: GeV-TeV neutrinos from BdHN I

-Since throughout this expansion baryons are continuously engulfed, the spectrum of the secondary particles, the proton energy distribution, and the baryon number density $n_B$ depend all on the radial position of the shock.
-Taking snapshots of this process, we obtain the relative spectrum for each secondary particle within a thin shell close to the shock.
-In the end, we integrate all these spectra over the radius to have an estimate of the released energy through the different channels.
+Throughout the expansion, the $e^+e^-$ plasma continuously \textit{phagocytoses} baryons, so the spectrum of the secondary particles, the proton energy distribution, and the baryon number density depend on the radial position of the shock.
+By taking snapshots of this process, we obtain the relative spectrum for each secondary particle within a thin shell close to the shock.
+We integrate all these spectra over the radius to estimate the energy released through the different channels.

-Considering that the protons follow a Maxwell-Boltzmann energy distribution in the comoving frame, it can be seen that the energy distribution in the laboratory frame is peaked enough to be well-approximated by a delta-function.
-Hence, we consider a monochromatic proton energy distribution $J_p(E_p)$: namely, $J_p(E_p)\propto \delta(E_p-E_p^0)$.
+Considering that the protons follow a Maxwell-Boltzmann energy distribution in the comoving frame, the energy distribution in the laboratory frame is peaked enough to be well approximated by a delta function.
+Hence, we consider a monochromatic proton energy distribution $J_p(E_p)$, i.e., $J_p(E_p)\propto \delta(E_p-E_p^0)$.
 The value of $E_p^0$ depends on the Lorentz factor $\gamma(r)$.
 Due to momentum-energy conservation, $\gamma$ decreases rapidly with time.
 Therefore, we focus on the first stages of the expansion when protons have enough energy to interact.
-We estimate the interactions from a radius $r_i$ where the $\gamma e^\pm$ plasma with engulfed protons has the maximum Lorentz factor, up to a final radius, $r_f$, over which the proton energy goes below the interaction threshold energy (see below).
-Despite the threshold radius is at $r_{th}=4.79\times 10^{10}$~cm, in order to have clear spectra with enough points, from our numerical simulation, we find that this region extends from $r_i=9.59\times 10^8$~cm to $r_f=2.98\times 10^{10}$~cm, so $\Delta r=r_f-r_i=2.88\times 10^{10}$~cm.
-This can be compared with the total extension of the SN ejecta that is of the order of $10^{12}$~cm \cite{2018ApJ...852...53R}.
+We estimate the interactions from a radius $r_i$ where the $\gamma e^\pm$ plasma with engulfed protons has the maximum Lorentz factor, up to a final radius, $r_f$, over which the proton energy becomes lower than the interaction threshold energy.
+From our numerical simulation, we find that this region extends from $r_i \approx 9.6\times 10^8$~cm to $r_f \approx 3.0\times 10^{10}$~cm, so $\Delta r=r_f-r_i \approx 3\times 10^{10}$~cm.
+This thickness is much smaller than the extension of the SN ejecta, which is of the order of $ 10^{12}$~cm~\cite{2018ApJ...852...53R}.

-In the following section, we briefly describe how we extract from these simulations the physical quantities that we use to compute the particles spectra in section~\ref{S:ParticlesSpectra}.
+Next, we describe how we extract from these simulations the physical quantities that we use to compute the particles spectra, i.e., the protons Lorentz factor, the number density of the incident and target protons, each of them considered at every radius of the expansion of the shock inside the ejecta.

-\subsection{Physical quantities for the \textit{pp} interaction}
+\subsubsection{Physical quantities for the \textit{pp} interaction}

-Since the baryons are engulfed time by time at every radius and because the reduced range of radii that we are considering, we make the assumptions that the interacting protons, already engulfed, are the ones on the expanding shock front, which have the maximum $\gamma(r)$ factor and interact with protons of the ejecta, which can be safely assumed to be at rest (with respect to the shock).